kuzzleio/kuzzle-device-manager/doc/1/types/measure/index.md

 description: Measure type definition
 ---

-# Measure, SensorMeasures and AssetMeasures
+# Measure, DeviceMeasures and AssetMeasures

 The `Measure` type represents a single device measure.

-The `SensorMeasures` type represents measures stored inside a device document.
+The `DeviceMeasures` type represents measures stored inside a device document.

 The `AssetMeasures` type represents the measures + device information of a device stored inside an asset document.